 The stories of Vlad Dracul were probably exaggerated as they were passed along in medieval times.
 Bram Stoker’s Dracula was a huge departure from the real Dracula.
 Movies and books based on Stoker’s vampire have, in turn, taken many liberties with the character.
 So it seems there’s room for anyone to develop their own connections and interpretations of Lagoon’s representation of Dracula’s Castle as well.

-Maybe Bill Tracy included these symbols with vague connections for that very purpose.
-Or they were simply meant to disorient and mystify guests before experiencing the weird collection of scenes inside.
+Perhaps designer Bill Tracy meant to incorporate vaguely connected images in order to let guests use their imaginations to fill the gaps.
+Or he could’ve simply intended to disorient and mystify guests before experiencing the weird collection of scenes inside.
 The answer has probably gone to the grave with Bill Tracy.

 MORE FROM LHP